rafamguedes/dc-management-backend/README.md

 ## ➡️ About

 <p>
-  Authentication Microservice provides features such as user authentication, profile management, role-based access control, and user analytics.
+  Authentication Microservice provides features such as user authentication, profile management and role-based access control.
 The application is built with a focus on security and performance, ensuring that user data is protected while delivering a smooth user experience.
 </p>

 <br />